ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 Connection Refused Errors
 +++++++++++++++++++++++++
 When you communicate with the WinRM service on the host you can encounter some problems.
-Check the following to help the troubleshooting:
+Check the following to help with the troubleshooting:

 * The WinRM service is up and running on the host.
 Use the ``(Get-Service -Name winrm).Status`` command to get the status of the service.
 * The host firewall is allowing traffic over the WinRM port.
-By default this is ``5985`` for HTTP and ``5986`` for HTTPS.
+By default, this is ``5985`` for HTTP and ``5986`` for HTTPS.

 Sometimes an installer may restart the WinRM or HTTP service and cause this error.
 The best way to deal with this is to use the ``win_psexec`` module from another Windows host.